 Can I put my boots in the dryer?

 No. Heat can damage the exterior or the boots, or even melt glue and other adhesives that hold the shoes together.
 If you need to dry your shoes, go with the old fashioned air drying method.
 Don’t put them in direct sunlight, but a breeze or a fan helps them dry faster.

-How do I wash waterproof boots?
+How do I clean the inside of my hiking boots?